adcosta17/BubbleDetectionLR/README.md

 # Basic Usage:
 ./BubbleDetect -p all_v_all.paf -o output/path/and/prefix

-# With Taxinomic Classification and Coverage
+# With Taxonomic Classification and Coverage
 ./BubbleDetect -p all_v_all.paf -o output/path/and/prefix -r read_classification.txt -s species_to_colour.txt -c coverage_per_read.txt

 # Input is a directory of paf files